kamipo/activerecord-suppress_range_error/README.md

 > For Rails 5.x and older, use the v0.x releases of this gem.

-> For Rails 6.x and earlier, use the v1.x releases of this gem.
+> For Rails 6.x and later, use the v1.x releases of this gem.

 ## Installation